Amba Khatta ( Odisha Style Raw Mango Chutney)

 Now add 1 tsp of the prepared panch phoran into it.
 Panch Phoron is also known as the Indian five spice.
 It is an essential part of both Odia and Bengali cuisine.

-When the seeds crackle, put the raw mango cubes into and give it a stir.
+When the seeds crackle, put the raw mango cubes into it and sauté on a medium flame for 1 minute.

 Add the turmeric powder for the colour.